andywar65/django-opalstack/README.md

 # django-opalstack
 Django interface to Opalstack python API
 ## What is (((Opalstack?
-[(((Opalstack.com](https://opalstack.com) is developer friendly hosting company.
-It has powerful [API](https://my.opalstack.com/api/v1/doc/) that enables full control over one's hosting environment.
+[(((Opalstack.com](https://opalstack.com) is a developer friendly hosting company.
+It has a powerful [API](https://my.opalstack.com/api/v1/doc/) that enables full control over one's hosting environment.
 A [python wrapper](https://github.com/opalstack/opalstack-python) is provided for the API.
 ## Requirements
 This app is tested on Django 5.1 and Python 3.12.
 It requires the aforementioned python API and the [requests](https://requests.readthedocs.io/en/latest/) library.
 [HTMX](https://htmx.org) is injected for smooth interactions (JavaScript must be enabled in your browser).
 ## Installation from PyPI